jaroet/JaRoet-PKM/README.md

 ## Reasons why I build it

 I have use different PKM tools like Obsidian, Logseq, The Brain, OneNote, Trilium Notes, Evernote and Treepad over a long time span and I tried many others.
-The last year I settled on Obsidian, it was good enough althoug outliners kept drawing me in.
+The last year I settled on Obsidian, it was good enough.

 In the second half of 2025 I started a new job in a company that has strict rules about what software to install and suddenly I could not use the tools mentioned above anymore.
 Gone where my years of knowledge gathering and code snippets.
 Not actually gone but accessing them on a phone, unable to copy-past and the small screen, was not working for me.

 So I thought about building one myself.
 Thought that before but now, with the AI app builder revolution being underway, I could actually do it.
 I thought about what I would liked most in all the tools mentioned and my shortlist was the following: